-- 1. Due to slight changes to the assignment of cell IDs, phenotyping training sets from inForm 2.x.x cannot be used for re-training phenotyping classifiers in inForm 3.x.x.
-In this case, inForm 3.x.x will post a message that you can run the algorithm's phenotype step with its current training, or use inForm 2.8 or earlier to add training cells or revise phenotyping. - 2.
-For projects created in inForm 2.8 with imagery that has 10+ channels, phenotyping computation may become unusably slow in inForm 3.x.x.
+- 1. Beginning with inForm 3.0, there are slight changes to cell splitting or segmentation due to the different numerical routines used.
+Also, the cell numbering can be assigned differently even for the same segmentation results.
+These do not affect the results in a significant way for normal use, but as a result, the assignment of cell ID #s to cells can differ between 2.x and 3.x.
+This means that phenotyping training sets from inForm 2.x projects cannot be used for training phenotyping classifiers in 3.x because the training sets consist of tables of phenotypes keyed by cell ID.
+If the cell ID is wrong, the training data is erroneous so the resulting classifier will not be properly trained.
+For this reason, inForm 3.x will not bring in training cell ID information for projects from inForm 2.x.
+It will post this message when this happens: "[Project] was created with inForm 2.8 or earlier, and phenotype training data from 2.8 cannot be imported into inForm 3.0.
+All cell phenotype training data has been discarded for that reason.
+The algorithm's phenotype step can be run with its current training, or use inForm 2.8 or earlier to add training cells or revise phenotyping." - 2.
+For projects created in inForm 2.8 with imagery that has 10+ channels (i.e., PhenoCycler imagery), phenotyping computation may become unusably slow in inForm 3.x.
 It is recommended that inForm 2.8 projects with imagery that has 10+ channels are only run in inForm 2.8.
 New projects created in inForm 3.0 do not have this issue.